Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Simulation Study

-As a classical benchmark, we implemented a block LMS adaptive filter using MATLAB's DSP toolbox to process the received signal prior to altitude estimation.
+As a classical benchmark, we implemented a block least mean squares (LMS) adaptive filter using MATLAB's digital signal processing (DSP) toolbox to process the received signal prior to altitude estimation.
 The filter was configured with a length of 32, block size of 100, and step size $\mu = 10^{-4}$.
 The reference signal for adaptation was the clean transmitted chirp, and the filtered output was passed to the altimeter signal processor for range estimation.
 This baseline served to evaluate the extent to which traditional adaptive filtering could mitigate in-band interference.
 While the LMS filter achieved moderate performance under low interference overlap, it exhibited significant degradation when the interference duration or power increased, due to limited convergence and mismatch between the interference and reference signals.
-Compared to the LMS approach, the TCN autoencoder consistently achieved lower RMSE in reconstructed signals and more accurate altitude estimates, particularly under high-SIR or temporally overlapping interference conditions.
-For example, At 100$\%$ temporal overlap and –15 dB SINR, the TCN reduced RMSE by over 85$\%$ relative to the LMS filter.
+Compared to the LMS approach, the TCAE consistently achieved lower RMSE in reconstructed signals and more accurate altitude estimates, particularly under low-SIR or temporally overlapping interference conditions.
+For example, at 100$\%$ temporal overlap and –15 dB SINR, the TCAE reduced RMSE by over 85$\%$ relative to the LMS filter.
+The evaluation scheme used to compare these paths is illustrated in Fig.~\ref{RangeProfileEvaluation}, which shows how both the unmitigated and TCAE-processed IQ signals are passed through the same dechirping and detection chain to produce comparable altitude estimates.

 Two sampling rates are employed: one for generating and dechirping the waveform (based on the signal bandwidth) and a second, lower rate for processing the dechirped beat signal.
 The radar transceiver component handles both transmission and reception, and its outputs are subsequently fed into a custom altimeter signal processor.